awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

   For more information about the Amazon EC2 instance types available for your Elastic Beanstalk environment, see [Instance Families and Types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-+ **AMI ID** – If you have created a custom AMI, specify the AMI ID to use on your instances\.
++ **AMI ID** – If you created a custom AMI, specify the AMI ID to use on your instances\.

 + **Root volume** – Specify the type, size, and input/output operations per second \(IOPS\) for your root volume\.

   + **Root volume type** – From the list of storage volumes types provided by Amazon EBS, choose the type to attach to the Amazon EC2 instances in your Elastic Beanstalk environment\.
 Select the volume type that meets your performance and price requirements\.
-For more information, see [Amazon EBS Volume Types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) and [Amazon EBS Product Details](http://aws.amazon.com/ebs/details/)\.
+For more information, see [Amazon EBS Volume Types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) and [Amazon EBS Product Details](https://aws.amazon.com/ebs/details/)\.

   + **Size** – Set the size of your storage volume\.
 The size for magnetic volumes can be between 8 GiB and 1024 GiB; SSD volumes can be between 10 GiB and 16,384 GiB\.
 If you choose **Provisioned IOPS \(SSD\)** as the root volume type for your instances, you must specify the value you want for root volume size\.
 For other root volumes, if you do not specify your own value, Elastic Beanstalk uses the default volume size for that storage volume type\.

   + **IOPS** – Specify the input/output operations per second that you want\.
 If you selected **Provisioned IOPS \(SSD\)** as your root volume type, you must specify the IOPS\.
 The minimum is 100 and the maximum is 4,000\.
 The maximum ratio of IOPS to your volume size is 30 to 1\.
 For example, a volume with 3,000 IOPS must be at least 100 GiB\.

-## Capacity<a name="environments-create-wizard-capacity"></a>
+### Capacity<a name="environments-create-wizard-capacity"></a>

 Configure the compute capacity of your environment and **Auto Scaling Group** settings to optimize the number of instances you're using\.